Opportunities For Scholarships & Financial Support

 The purpose of this award is to honor Prof. Ray A. Woodriff, who devoted 43 years of his life to the service of students and science and the Department of Chemistry at MSU.

-Imagination, independence of thought and creativity, as well as performance in analytical chemistry courses, is also used as a criterion.
+Junior standing as well as imagination, independence of thought and creativity, as well as performance in analytical chemistry courses, is also used as a criterion.

 The Fry Award, established in 1995 by Dr. Arthur and Lois Fry, is intended to offer scholarships to undergraduate students in the Department of Chemistry and Biochemistry.